Soil acidification: Pollution

 Acidification may also occur from nitrogen emissions into the air, as the nitrogen may end up deposited into the soil.
 Animal livestock is responsible for nearly 65 percent of man-made ammonia emissions.

 Anthropogenic sources of sulfur dioxides and nitrogen oxides play a major role in increase of acid rain production.
 The use of fossil fuels and motor exhaust are the largest anthropogenic contributors to sulfuric gases and nitrogen oxides, respectively.

 Aluminum is one of the few elements capable of making soil more acidic.
 This is achieved by aluminum taking hydroxide ions out of water, leaving hydrogen ions behind.
 As a result, the soil is more acidic, which makes it unlivable for many plants.
 Another consequence of aluminum in soils is aluminum toxicity, which inhibits root growth.

 Agriculture management practices

 Agriculture managements approaches such as monoculture and chemical fertilization often leads to soil problems such as soil acidification, degradation, and soil-borne diseases, which ultimately have a negative impact on agricultural productivity and sustainability.

+Spraying pesticides on fields to protect the crops from pests.

+Pesticides are a common agricultural practice that can have a negative impact on microbial organisms and plant health.
+Most pesticides have a pH between 5.5 and 7 which is acidic, so after long term use it can decrease the pH making the soil more acidic.
+After pesticide overuse, various factors such as sunlight, microbial activity, and water break down the pesticides to release an excess amount of hydrogen ions in the soil, lowering the pH.
+Without these nutrients the soil can't support the survival of living organisms which inhibits them from assisting plant and soil health.
+Ammonia-oxidizing microorganisms (AOM) are sensitive to pesticides and have an abundance of the amoA gene which help promote nitrogen cycling and maintaining soil health.
+Nitrification done by these organisms benefits plants but releases a byproduct of hydrogen ions and nitric acid which continue to acidify the soil.
+Some nitrogen-containing pesticides release high amounts of ammonium, which is a reactant for the nitrification process.

+It is essential to check the label on the pesticide and perform calculations for the size of application to achieve efficient pesticide.
+Other factors such as water temperature, soil type, persistence, pesticide type, and legal restrictions should be considered and have research done before application.